SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 > sudo nano ~/minepkt.sh **⚠️ edit to your personal pkt address ! ⚠️** & edit "/master/2048" in the pkt world url to your preffered difficulty / pool order.

+> **⚠️ !
+ON PHONES YOU SHOULD USE THE "-t 10" option and limit threads to about half of your available threads.
+Edit to find the sweet spot per phone ! ⚠️**

 > Hit CTRL + X To exit, "Y" to save when prompted.

 > Done.
 See commands below.